Affiliate links on Android Authority may earn us a commission. Learn more.

 The following shows how to sync an iOS device on an iPhone.
 However, the same procedure and screen layouts apply to an iPad.

-To back up and sync your iOS devices, you are going to need an iCloud account.
+You will need an iCloud account to back up and sync your iOS devices.
 Each account, however, only comes with a measly 5GB of free space.
-This means that if you intend to fill up your phone or tablet with lots of music, videos, or photos, then you will need to pay for extra storage.
+If you intend to fill up your phone or tablet with lots of music, videos, or photos, you will need to pay for extra storage.

 Note that iCloud will not install new apps from one iOS device onto the other device.
 It will only sync over your media, calendar, contacts, and emails.
 We will show you in the next section how to sync app downloads.